christianvedels/Tracks_to_modernity/README.md

 This is the public repository of *Tracks to Modernity: Railroads, Growth, and Social Movements in Denmark* by *Tom Görges (TU Dortmund University), Magnus Ørberg Rove (University of Copenhagen), Paul Sharp (University of Southern Denmark), and Christian Vedel (University of Southern Denmark)*

-This paper shows that railway expansion in 19th-century Denmark spurred population growth, structural change, and the development of civic institutions, highlighting its dual role as an engine of economic modernization and social Transformation.
+This paper shows how Denmark’s railways not only accelerated economic modernization but also fostered civic engagement and the prolifertion of key institutions, shaping the country’s development trajectory.

 $\rightarrow$ [Full paper on arXiv](Link here soon.)